xingyzt/notes/relativistic-fluids.md

 In particular, we are interested in the behavior of perfect fluids, which are isotropic in their rest frame, and have negligible interactions (except some scattering to keep them isotropic).

-Fluid volumes are locally modeled by a stress-energy-momentum tensor, which qualitatively means
+Fluid volumes are locally modeled by a stress-energy-momentum tensor $\vec T$, whose components qualitatively mean

 $$ T^{\alpha\beta} \to \begin{pmatrix}
     \text{mass-energy density} & \text{mass-energy flux flowing next to }\beta \\
     \text{momentum density in }\alpha & \text{momentum flux in }\alpha\text{ flowing next to }\beta
 \end{pmatrix}. $$

+This is a four-by-four, **rank-two tensor** (four-vectors are rank-one tensors), which we can build out of products and sums of scalars and four-vectors.
-At first glance, this looks rather convoluted, but that's only because we aren't treating space and time on an equal footing yet.
+At first glance, it looks rather convoluted, but that's only because we aren't treating space and time on an equal footing yet.
 When we start thinking of density as the time component of flux, and mass-energy as the time component of four-momentum,